The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 where the verification of this equality is routine.
-On the right hand side, the 2-cycles are listed in order of occurrence, where the contribution of $c_l$'s tail is $(i_l~~i_{l\ast}+1)$ where $c_{l\ast} = c_{l+h}$ is its maximal sticky descendant.
-In conclusion, the construction described in the lemma yields the algorithmic permutation~$\sigma$ of~$D$ as defined above. \end{proof}
+Now the 2-cycles are listed in order of occurrence, though the contribution of every start is $(i~~i'+1)$ where $c_{l\ast} = c_{l+h}$ is its maximal sticky descendant.
+In conclusion, the construction described in the Definition~\ref{sigma_and_the_algorithm} yields the algorithmic permutation~$\sigma$ of~$D$ as in Definition~\ref{algorithmic}. \end{proof}

-Note that Lemma~\ref{sigma_and_the_algorithm} does not yet claim that the matrices generated by \textsc{construct-matrix} lie in the positroid cell corresponding to the decorated permutation~$\sigma$.
-Proving this requires several preparations.
-One of them is the following brief discussion of an analogous process on plabic graphs. \begin{summary} \emph{Plabic graphs} are another one of the many combinatorial structures that Postnikov \cite{postnikov2006total} introduced to represent positroid cells.
-Our discussion of plabic graphs in this paper is limited, and does not require going into details.
-Therefore, we do not present here their definitions and properties, and refer to~\cite{postnikov2006total, lam2015totally}.
-Here, we consider $\{1,3\}$-valent plabic graphs whose boundary vertices are indexed by a cyclically ordered set~$N \subseteq [n]$, and use the following two terms.
-A \emph{lollipop} is a degree-one black or white internal vertex connected to a boundary vertex.
-A \emph{bridge} is a boundary-parallel edge, weighted by a variable, from black to white internal vertices that are neighbors of boundary vertices.